Murder of Lord Darnley: Aftermath

 Suspicion was placed upon Queen Mary and the Earl of Bothwell.
 Although Bothwell was accused of being the lead conspirator in Lord Darnley's murder by Lord Lennox, he was found not guilty in April 1567 by the Privy council.
 After his acquittal, Bothwell made his supporters sign a pledge called the Ainslie Tavern Bond.
-Queen Mary married Bothwell the following month, three months after Darnley's murder.
+Queen Mary married Bothwell on 15 May 1567, three months after Darnley's murder.
 In her letters, Queen Mary defended her choice of husband, stating that she felt that she and the country were in danger and that Lord Bothwell was proven both in battle and as a defender of Scotland: "...the true occasions which has moved us to take the Duke of Orkney [Bothwell] to husband..."

 Bothwell's enemies, called the Confederate Lords, gained control of Edinburgh and captured the Queen at the battle of Carberry Hill.
 The Confederate Lords said that their disapproval of the marriage to Bothwell was the cause of their rebellion.
 Bothwell escaped and sailed to Shetland and then Norway.
 Four of his men who were already in prison were tortured on 26 June 1567, being "put in the irnis [irons] and turmentis, for furthering the tryall of the veritie."
 The Privy Council, led by the Earl of Morton, noted this application of torture was a special case, and the method was not to be used in other cases.
 Mary was imprisoned at Lochleven Castle and persuaded to abdicate.

 Darnley's death remains one of the great unsolved historical mysteries, compounded by the controversial Casket letters which were alleged to incriminate Queen Mary in the plot to murder her husband, while Mary's half-brother, James Stewart, Earl of Moray, who became Regent of Scotland after Mary's abdication, is reputed to have signed a bond at Craigmillar Castle with other Lords in December 1566 pledging to dispose of Darnley.